OpenIndiana/oi-docs/docs/contrib/tools.md

 The choice is yours; Use your favorite editor.

-## MkDocs System Characteristics
+## MkDocs system characteristics

 * Easy to use Markdown syntax.
 * Produces professional quality output.
 * Extensible - accepts plugins.

-## MkDocs and Markdown Informational Links
+## MkDocs and Markdown informational links

 | URL | Description
 |---|---